ojasks/Learning-Typescript/myReadme.md

 noImpilcitAny - use this xcompiler flag to flag any implicit use of 'any'

 in case of functions we really need to specify the type

+never
+some functions never return a value if u want to make your errors more robust use never